 IB Learner Profile

 The IB Learner Profile sits in the middle of the IBMYP and IBDP framework and represents the model of student-centered learning.
+You can read the full descriptions of each attribute.
 Through the Learner Profile, the IB curriculum is developing internationally-minded people who strive to be:

 IB Middle Years Programme